This essay is updated periodically to accommodate recent evidence. It was last updated 15 January 2019.

 It gets worse, of course: United Nations Secretary-General António Guterres says we have until 2020 to turn this ship around.
 The only known means by which humans can change the global-average temperature in any direction between now and 2020 is the reduction of industrial activity, which will alleviate the aerosol masking effect and therefore drive the global-average much higher very quickly.
 And that’s not the direction we want the temperature to change if we’re interested in maintaining habitat for vertebrates and mammals on Earth.
 Loss of the aerosol masking effect means loss of habitat for human animals, with human extinction to follow.

 It gets unimaginably worse by the day, of course.
 The latest information from the refereed journal literature finally caught up to me in concluding the Sixth Mass Extinction could annihilate all life on Earth.
 A paper in Science Reports draws this conclusion based upon the rate of environmental change, consistent with my own conclusions.
-As one who loves life, my gratification from this most conservative of sources is overwhelmed by my sadness at the loss.
+Five-and-a-half years after I described the horrors of interacting factors, a paper in the 21 December 2018 issue of Science concludes such interactions are tremendously important.
+Following up on 10 January 2019, a paper in the same publication points to ocean temperatures increasing much faster than expected, thereby ensuring 2018 as the year with the warmest oceans ever recorded on Earth.
+As one result, Antarctica is losing ice mass at six times the rate of 40 years ago, according to a paper in the 14 January 2019 issue of Proceedings of the National Academy of Sciences.
+As one who loves life, my gratification from these most conservative of sources is overwhelmed by my sadness at the loss.

 To put it simply, our fate as a species is sealed.
 We’re headed for extinction in the very near term despite warnings dating more than 150 years.
 It’s a tragic tale.
 And, as foretold by evolutionary biologist George C. Williams, our species hardly made a squeak as the hammer dropped.